Chapter 2:

 Before he could torment me further, the classroom door crashed open.
 The noise jerked the barely conscious students in the classroom awake.

-In strode our physics teacher Mr. Sakamoto, as disheveled as ever.
+In strode our physics teacher Mr. Sakamoto, disheveled as ever.

-“Alright, sleepwalkers, take your seats.”
-He slammed a stack of papers onto his desk.
+“Alright, sleepwalkers, take your seats,” he slammed a stack of papers onto his desk.
 “I know you’re all still in summer break mode, but let’s not forget that college exams are right around the corner.
-Time’s ticking, so let’s make sure we’re all ready.”Then, like a robot, he immediately dove into whatever unhinged lecture he had planned for the day.
+Time’s ticking, so let’s all make sure we’re ready.”Then, like a robot, he immediately plunged into whatever unhinged lecture he had planned for the day.

 “Have you decided yet?”“Studying hard for those entrance exams?”